mandeeps13k/cka-notes/README.md

 ## Network Policies

 The namespaceSelector from NPs works with Namespace labels ; \
-Use nameSpaceSelector (also as kubernetes used Automatic Labelling , The Kubernetes control plane sets an immutable label kubernetes.io/metadata.name on all namespaces)
+Use nameSpaceSelector (also as kubernetes used Automatic Labelling , The Kubernetes control plane sets an immutable label kubernetes.io/metadata.name on all namespaces) \

+k get ns --show-labels

 ## Troubleshooting